At Rosie’s Place, we don’t just educate our guests in the democratic process. We strive to engage and empower them

 Rosie's Place 2017 Policy Priorities

-Rosie’s Place successfully gathered over 1200 signatures to get two ballot questions on the November 2018 state wide ballot.
+Rosie’s Place contributed over 1200 signatures to the effort to get two ballot questions on the November 2018 statewide ballot.
 Partnering with the Raise Up Coalition, Rosie’s Place collected signatures to:

 1. Increase the minimum wage to $15 an hour.

 We continue to advocate for a legislative fix to keep families together.
 Please call your Congressperson and Senators Elizabeth Warren and Edward Markey with the following message:

 - Hi, my name is ____________ and I live in ______________.